RemoteCraftsmen/demo-nodejs-expressjs-api/README.md

 When making future requests include the token in one of these places:

--   access_token -> in the request body.
--   access_token -> in the request params.
 -   header -> Authorization: Bearer <token>.

 ### Logging in